Deadly weeds: What they are and why you must destroy them - NewsBreak

 Wear long sleeves, long pants, and nitrile gloves inside of your regular gardening gloves when you clear the plants.

 Open a plastic grocery bag and push your hand to the bottom.
-With the bag covering your hand, take hold of the poison ivy plant in the same way you’d pick up dog feces.Pronoun choice: Why it matters to some in LGBTQ+ community
+With the bag covering your hand, take hold of the poison ivy plant in the same way you’d pick up dog feces.Strawberry supermoon to rise this week: Here’s how to see it

 Then with a garden trowel in your other hand, loosen the root from the ground, and carefully fold the plant into the plastic bag.
 With the plant safely inside, tie off the plastic bag.
 Take off the gardening gloves and throw them out, or reserve in a marked bag for poison ivy control.